• Skip to primary navigation

 2. Follow a meal plan.
 This takes the guessing out of grocery shopping because you just follow the plan.
 If you're looking for to get started by somebody else making the meal plan for you...this meal planning system has totally changed things for me and it taught me how to prep food ahead of time so I'm not scrambling to get food ready when I'm starving.

 3. Do your grocery shopping online.
-I find that it's way easier to pass up an online purchase of chips as opposed to when they're right in front of me at the store.
+I find that it’s way easier to pass up an online purchase of chips as opposed to when they’re right in front of me at the store.
 I highly recommend online grocery shopping.
 Not sure where to start?
-Start with my recommended online grocery stores.
+Start with my recommended online grocery stores (including Thrive Market where you can get healthy / special diet foods at a discount).

 Most of us aren't super-human, so we need to take baby steps.
 And sometimes putting a name to the way you're eating can help.